Published onSpina Bifida Family Connection

-We are facing challenging times as COVID-19 infections continue to climb in the United States.
-At CHOP, we share your concern in keeping your children and family safe.
+At CHOP, we share your concern in keeping your children and family safe throughout the ongoing COVID-19 pandemic.
 To date, there is no evidence to suggest that a diagnosis of spina bifida alone puts an individual at higher risk for contracting COVID-19 or developing severe illness.
 Similarly, a VP shunt does not increase the risk for severe disease from COVID-19.

 In general, children have been less affected by COVID-19, with milder symptoms and better prognosis.
 Conditions that might increase the risk for severe disease from COVID-19 in children include: